New to Sly Flourish? Start Here or subscribe to the newsletter.

 by Mike on 3 July 2017

-One of the interesting things about the hobby of Dungeons & Dragons is the extreme range of the cost to play.
+One of the interesting things about the RPG hobby is the extreme range of the cost to play.
 Essentially, this range goes from zero to almost infinity.

 If you want to learn more about playing D&D for next to nothing, check out Playing D&D on a Budget.

-This article, however, goes the other direction; into one of the higher potential costs in our hobby: 3D terrain.
+This article goes the other direction; into one of the higher potential costs in our hobby: 3D terrain.
 In particular, we'll be looking at the best 3D terrain available for tabletop fantasy gaming: Dwarven Forge.

 A Single viewpoint from a Decade of Experience